-IEEE Advancing Technology for Humanity IEEE-www.ieee.org Document: IEEE 1635-12/ASHRAE Guideline 21-12 Guide for Ventilation and Thermal Management of Batteries for Stationary Applications ESS relevance: Covers how energy storage systems are provided appropriate ventilation and thermal management.
+Advancing Technology for Humanity IEEE-www.ieee.org Document: IEEE 1635-12/ASHRAE Guideline 21-12 Guide for Ventilation and Thermal Management of Batteries for Stationary Applications ESS relevance: Covers how energy storage systems are provided appropriate ventilation and thermal management.
 Previous activity: Proposed revisions were previously out for public review.
 Comments received during the public review were being resolved.
 The Ventilation Working Group responsible for the document met on January 25, 2018 in conjunction with the IEEE ESSB meeting.
-A revised edition of the standard, based on input from the public review, was provided to IEEE RevCom, who makes recommendations for approval or disapproval of standards submitted to the IEEE-SA Standards Board.
-Their approval for adoption is focused on whether IEEE-SA Standards Board procedural requirements have been satisfied.
-Current activity: A new edition of the document has been approved and is at the editor and will be published later this year.
-Date of next edition: 2018 Document: IEEE P1578 Recommended Practice for Stationary Battery Electrolyte Spill Containment and Management ESS relevance: Covers how electrolyte spills can be contained and managed.
+Current activity: A revised edition of the standard, based on input from the public review is at IEEE RevCom, who makes recommendations for approval or disapproval of standards submitted to the IEEE-SA Standards Board.
+Their approval or adoption is focused on whether IEEE-SA Standards Board procedural requirements have been satisfied.
+Date of next edition: TBD, however, a December 2017 draft is available from IEEE Document: IEEE P1578 Recommended Practice for Stationary Battery Electrolyte Spill Containment and Management ESS relevance: Covers how electrolyte spills can be contained and managed.
 Covered are vented lead-acid, valve regulated lead-acid, vented nickel-cadmium and partially recombintant Ni-Cd batteries.
-Previous activity: The most recent edition was published in 2007.
-IEEE established a new project and posted an invitation to enroll in the ballot group that closed August 24, 2017.
+Previous activity: Establishment of this new project and posting of an invitation to enroll in the ballot group which closed August 24, 2017.
 The document was available for comment until November 4, 2017.
-The comments received were considered by the P1578 committee on January 25, 2018 in conjunction with the IEEE ESSB meeting.
-The draft standard is available at https://standards.ieee.org/develop/project/1578.html .
-Current activity: The P1578 committee is going through the public comments, will be responding to commenters and developing a revised draft for recirculation in July.
+The comments were considered by the P1578 committee on January 25, 2018 in conjunction with the IEEE ESSB meeting.
+Current activity: The draft standard is about to be sent out for recirculation.
 Date of next edition: TBD